-Shoreland Zoning Regulations are included in Chapter 3 of the Door County Zoning Ordinance, and requires that the setback from all navigable water shall be 75 feet from the ordinary high water mark.
-Navigable waters; which the setback regulates, include lakes, rivers, ponds, sloughs, flowages, and other waters which have a level of flow sufficient to support navigation by a recreational craft on an annually recurring basis.
+The Door County Setback Ordinance is included in Chapter 3 of the Door County Zoning Ordinance, and requires that the setback from all navigable water shall be 75 feet from the ordinary high water mark.
+Navigable waters which the setback ordinance regulates include lakes, rivers, ponds, sloughs, flowages, and other waters which have a level of flow sufficient to support navigation by a recreational craft on an annually recurring basis.